 In the Beginning: Bibles Before the Year 1000 The Bible has been called the best-selling book of all time, though the term itself comes from biblia, Greek for a collection of books.
 The Bible developed gradually, over many centuries, as the result of cultural interaction and exchange among many different societies.
 Over time, some texts were accepted as part of the canon of belief, while others were excluded as apocryphal and heretical.
-Out of this rich diversity and cultural complexity emerged the modern Bible.
 In the Beginning: Bibles Before the Year 1000 tells the story of this formative period.
 From fragile fragments of papyrus and humble early parchment codices to resplendent illuminated manuscripts, In the Beginning presents the physical evidence of the earliest versions of both Bible and book.
 The quest to discover ancient biblical manuscripts The Christian concept of the Bible was established long before many of its earliest materials were discovered in the Middle East.
 Exciting finds included the Cairo Genizah, associated with the thousand-year-old Ben Ezra Synagogue.